-To protect assets and properties, setting up a trust is often recommended.
-A trust is a legal entity that is designed to take care of assets on behalf of an individual (or individuals), thereby making it possible to create a separate legal and taxable entity that holds onto those assets.
-However, because it is a separate entity, each trust often needs a separate tax ID (EIN) number.
+To protect assets and properties, setting up a revocable or irrevocable trust is often recommended.
+The short definition of a trust is a legal entity that is designed to take care of assets on behalf of an individual (or individuals), thereby making it possible to create a separate legal and taxable entity that holds onto those assets.
+However, because it is a separate entity, each trust often needs a tax ID (EIN) number.

 Here’s what you need to know about getting a tax ID number for a trust: